ash-aldujaili/BMOBench/README.md

 ~~~
 >>python setup.py
 ~~~
-3. You are now ready to post-process your data.

 ## Post-Processing Data

 If you have already ran the `postprocess/scripts/setup.py`, you can generate the results as follow:
-1. From the system shell, `cd` to `postprocess/scripts`
+1. From the system shell, `cd` to `postprocess/scripts`.

-2. Edit the `data` dictionary within the main scripting file `run_postprocessing` to incorporate the benchmarked algorithms similar to the description of the exemplar algorithm, you may choose
+2. Edit the `data` dictionary within the main scripting file `run_postprocessing` to incorporate the benchmarked algorithms similar to the description of the exemplar algorithm, you may choose among the available quality indicators to compare.

-3. 2.
-Execute the `run_postprocessing.py` python script.
+3. Execute the `run_postprocessing.py` python script.
 ~~~
 >>python run_postprocessing.py
 ~~~